fleschutz/PowerShell/Docs/list-memos.md

 ## list-memos.ps1 - Lists all memos in $HOME/Memos.csv

-This script lists all memo entries in Memos.csv in the home folder.
+This PowerShell script lists all memo entries in Memos.csv in the home folder.

 ## Parameters
 ```powershell